joakin/popups-tech-posts-series/docs/01-tooling/03-fast-and-isolated-JS-unit-tests.md

 Making sure our wrapper works well with qunitjs, and updating the dependency versions to not fall behind and leverage improvements on the libraries.

-We also expect some more work on the wrapper as [QUnit Plugins (or "Setup Step") in CLI \#1221][1221] gets worked on, or when [CLI: Implement --require option
-\#1271][1271] gets released, to simplify our implementation and be able to leverage the superior QUnit.js tap output and the rest of the CLI options like filters.
+`TODO: Remove this paragraph ⬇️ once mw-node-qunit is fixed`.
+We also expect some more work on the wrapper as to simplify our implementation and be able to leverage the superior QUnit.js tap output and the rest of the CLI options like filters.
 The good thing is that the CLI wrapper should be useful for any Wikimedia projects as is.

-We will also be looking into moving the repository to the Wikimedia organization in github if other teams or projects adopt this testing strategy.
+We will also be looking into moving the repository to the Wikimedia organization in GitHub if other teams or projects adopt this testing strategy.

+### Conclusions

+This change has worked really well for us.
+We are able to run our tests really fast, even without vagrant running.
+The environment is isolated and really good for unit testing.
+The CLI wrapper had the specific helpers to ease migration from the existing tests, so it was fairly painless to switch.

+Because of all of these, the extension has excellent code coverage, developers have an easier time contributing tests, and doing TDD is feasible.
+There is less uncertainty when refactoring and adding features, and the codebase is easy to work with.
+A big part of it is because of the unit testing story.

+We're looking forward to adopting the same approach in other repositories and helping others do the same.

 [adr-7]: https://github.com/wikimedia/mediawiki-extensions-Popups/blob/2ddf8a96d8df27d6b5e8b4dd8ef33581951db9fe/doc/adr/0007-prefer-running-qunit-tests-in-node-js.md
 [qunit]: https://www.npmjs.com/package/qunitjs